Anaphylaxis

 General anaphylaxis action plan

-ASCIA action plan for anaphylaxis (red) 2023 generic(external link) – for people with allergies who have been prescribed any brand of adrenaline auto-injectors.
+ASCIA action plan for anaphylaxis (red) 2025 general(external link) – for people with allergies who've been prescribed any brand of adrenaline auto-injectors.

 Action plan poster for general anaphylaxis